Farabiislam/dpt-circular3-frontend-developer/README.md

 # Flight Data Parse

-This project fetches flight data from a JSON file and displays it in a tabular format using React.
+This project fetches flight data from a Text file and displays it in a tabular format using React.

 ## How to Run the Project